Have you ever thought that a ship and boat aren’t the same things?

 How Are Ship And Boat Defined?

-First, we should have a look at the definitions of “ship” and “boat.”
+First, we should look at the definitions of “ship” and “boat.”

 According to the Merriam-Webster dictionary, a boat is “a small vessel for travel on water.”
-Aside from that, the dictionary also considers the word “boat” synonymous to “ship.”
+Aside from that, the dictionary also considers the word “boat” synonymous with “ship.”

 Where is the line that separates ships from boats?
-Is there a formal threshold of height, displacement, or weight that separates ships from boats?
-No, there are no universal rules or formal definitions that separate ships from boats.
+Is there a formal height, displacement, or weight threshold separating ships from boats?
+No, no universal rules or formal definitions separate ships from boats.

 The Navy Institute’s opinion

-Since there are no formal definitions of ships and boats, it’s often more practical to go by colloquial distinctions between ships and boats.
-That is, if most of the people call a vessel a ship, then you should do that as well.
+Since there are no formal definitions of ships and boats, it’s often more practical to go by colloquial distinctions between them.
+If most people call a vessel a ship, you should also do that.

-With that said, there still are some features that people follow when classifying a vessel as a boat or ship.
+People still follow some features when classifying a vessel as a boat or ship.

-And the “boat goes onto a ship” rule of thumb isn’t something people have decided – more likely, it’s just a feature that has been observed by naval specialists.
-And due to the absence of precise and formal definitions, this has become one of the informal distinguishing features between ships and boats.
+And the “boat goes onto a ship” rule of thumb isn’t something people have decided – more likely, it’s just a feature observed by naval specialists.
+Due to the absence of precise and formal definitions, this has become one of the informal distinguishing features between ships and boats.

 Another feature that the US Naval Institute points out is that if a vessel has a permanent crew with a commanding officer, it is more than likely a ship.
 Notice the use of “more than likely” by the US Naval Institute – a vessel with a permanent crew is not necessarily a ship.